petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems.md

 {bdg-secondary}`Liferay 7.4+`

-Liferay now offers integration with several live support chat platforms.
+Liferay now offers integration with many live support chat platforms.
 Enabling this integration adds a chat window to sites on your Liferay instance and can be used to enable improved support and site experience for your users.

 ## Enabling Click To Chat